Education in Macau: Primary, secondary, and vocational education

 Since 2007, in accordance with the general education goal of "Love China, love Macau ", China People Education Press in China, which is the official press affiliated to the Ministry of Education of China, has cooperated with the Macao Education and Youth Bureau to compile and publish three textbooks for Macao primary and secondary schools, including the "History" and "Character and Citizenship" and " Geography ".

 Higher education

 There are more than ten higher-learning institutions in Macau.
-Some students choose to further their studies in the local universities or polytechnics whereas some others choose to further their studies in mainland Portugal, mainland China, Taiwan, Hong Kong, the UK, the US, Canada, Australia, or some other places.
+Some students choose to further their studies in the local universities or polytechnics whereas some others choose to further their studies in mainland Portugal, mainland China, Taiwan, Hong Kong, the United Kingdom, the United States, Canada, Australia, Malaysia or some other places.

+International schools

+A number of international schools operate in Macau, such as the School of the Nations, Macau Anglican College and International School of Macao.